antihax/goesi/esi/docs/AllianceApi.md

 > GetAlliancesAllianceIdOk GetAlliancesAllianceId(ctx, allianceId, optional)
 Get alliance information

-Public information about an alliance  ---  This route is cached for up to 3600 seconds
+Public information about an alliance  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/alliances/{alliance_id}/)

 ### Required Parameters